 Understand Your Risk for PAD

-There are many people at risk for peripheral arterial disease (PAD).
+There are many people at risk for peripheral artery disease (PAD).
 It’s a common disease for women and men over the age of 50, affecting an estimated 8.5 million people in the United States.
 PAD occurs when cholesterol and other fats circulating in the blood collect in the walls of arteries that supply blood to your legs.
 This buildup of plaque narrows your arteries and often reduces or blocks blood flow.
 It’s a serious disease that can impact your health, but understanding who is at risk for developing the disease can help you make lifestyle changes that can reduce your risk of PAD.

 Common PAD Risk Factors